danimalabares/sr-project/README.md

 # Stanley–Reisner deformation computations

-This is a focused snapshot of computations for the deformation theory of the Stanley–Reisner scheme `SR(M)` associated with Grünbaum and Sreedharan's 8-vertex triangulated 3-sphere, denoted `M`.
+This is a snapshot of computations for the deformation theory of the Stanley–Reisner scheme `SR(M)` associated with Grünbaum and Sreedharan's 8-vertex triangulated 3-sphere, denoted `M`.